England pick Brook instead of Roy for Cricket World Cup title defence

 It included a knock of 182 off 124 deliveries – England’s highest individual ODI score ever – in the third match earlier this week.

-Bowlers Adil Rashid and Mark Wood were injury doubts but both were named in the squad.
+Bowlers Adil Rashid and Mark Wood were injury doubts, but both were named in the squad.

-England begin their World Cup defence with the first match of the tournament when they take on New Zealand in Ahmedabad on October 5 in a rematch of the 2019 final.
+England begin their World Cup defence with the first match of the tournament when they take on New Zealand in Ahmedabad, India on October 5 in a rematch of the 2019 final.
 The 10-team tournament runs until November 19.

 England squad:

-Jos Buttler (captain), Moeen Ali, Gus Atkinson, Jonny Bairstow, Harry Brook, Sam Curran, Liam Livingstone, Dawid Malan, Adil Rashid, Joe Root, Ben Stokes, Reece Topley, David Willey, Mark Wood, Chris Woakes.
+Jos Buttler (captain), Moeen Ali, Gus Atkinson, Jonny Bairstow, Harry Brook, Sam Curran, Liam Livingstone, Dawid Malan, Adil Rashid, Joe Root, Ben Stokes, Reece Topley, David Willey, Mark Wood, and Chris Woakes